Toronto Metropolitan University

 Submission of false information

 Damaging, tampering, or interfering with the scholarly environment

 Violations of specific departmental or course requirements

 Committing academic misconduct will trigger academic penalties, including failing grades, suspension and possibly expulsion from the University.
-As a Ryerson student, you are responsible for familiarizing yourself with Ryerson conduct policies.
+As a TMU student, you are responsible for familiarizing yourself with the conduct policies (torontomu.ca/academicintegrity

 Automatic Plagiarism Detection:

-Project markers may check the originality of the submissions using a plagiarism detection service.
-Students who do not want their work submitted to the plagiarism detection service must, by the end of the second week of class, consult with the instructor to make alternate arrangements.
+Students agree by taking this course that their written work will be subject to submission for textual similarity review to Turnitin.com.
+Instructors can opt to have student’s papers included in the Turnitin.com database or not.
+Use of the Turnitin.com service is subject to the terms-of-use agreement posted on the Turnitin.com website.
+Students who do not want their work submitted to this plagiarism detection service must, by the end of the second week of class, consult with their instructor to make alternate arrangements.

 Policy 61 (see link above).

 Among many other infractions, the code specifically refers to the following as